elmahio/elmah.io.javascript/README.md

 var log = new Elmahio({
   apiKey: 'YOUR-API-KEY',
   logId: 'YOUR-LOG-ID',
-  captureConsoleMinimumLevel: true // or 'debug' to enable it });
+  captureConsoleMinimumLevel: 'warn' // or 'debug' to enable it });

 console.error('This is an %s message.', 'error');